ycaihappy/cacheHubWeb/README.md

 ## Community

-### Wechat
+### å…¬ä¼—å·

-Follow [µÁÂë¼Ç] to receive news and updates about the framework.
+Follow [ç›—ç è®°] to receive news and updates about the framework.

 ## Author

-The Framework is created and maintained by [Jackie Lee](http://www.lizhili.com).
+The Framework is created and maintained by [Jackie Lee] and his followers(http://www.lizhili.com).

 ## License